Ed-Yang/vnpy-docker/README.md

     Connect to VNPY container:

-    Open a shell terminal, and run:
+    In host, open a shell terminal, and run:

     ```
     ssh -X vnpy